Skip to main content

 Neural Control of Prosthetic Arms

 Neural control of prosthetic arms is essential for prosthesis embodiment.
-Our major contributions along this research line include (1) enhancing the robustness and practical value of EMG pattern recognition-based prosthesis control (machine learning-based approach) and (2) developing generic EMG-driven musculoskeletal model for prosthetic arm control (physiological model-based approach).
+Our major contributions along this research line include (1) enhancing the robustness and practical value of EMG pattern recognition-based prosthesis control (machine learning-based approach), (2) developing EMG-driven musculoskeletal model for prosthetic arm control (physiological model-based approach), and (3) our current innovation on combination of machine learning and known physical model for myoelectric prosthesis arm control.
 Our methods have been applied to patients with below elbow amputations, as well as amputees with targeted muscle reinnervation (TMR) surgeries.
 Currently, we are developing different smart control strategies for dexterous prosthesis hands and wrists in order to reduce the user’s cognitive load in operating the prosthesis in activities of daily living.

 Related news and videos: Check out our research news at NC State and